 3. Fitness Instructor

 Being a personal trainer, you will be providing fitness programs and training to either groups or individuals.
 Having a certificate in fitness (gym) instruction is an added advantage.

 The average salary of a fitness instructor is around $21 per hour.

 A nanny can be employed on either a full-time or part-time basis.
 Your main responsibility is to take care of children in the absence of their parents.
-You invest your time fully in the well-being of the children.

 This is a good job especially if you worked as a kid babysitter.
 For a nanny, the average annual salary is approximately $30,952, which is equivalent to $15.50 per hour.